koenvervloesem/hermes-audio-server/README.md

 If the `vad` key is not specified in the configuration file, Voice Activity Detection is not enabled and all recorded audio frames are streamed continuously on the network.
 If you don't want this, specify the `vad` key to only stream audio when voice activity is detected.
 You can configure the VAD feature with the following subkeys:

 *   `mode`: This should be an integer between 0 and 3.
 0 is the least aggressive about filtering out non-speech, 3 is the most aggressive.
 Defaults to 0.
 *   `silence`: This defines how much silence (no speech detected) in seconds has to go by before Hermes Audio Recorder considers it the end of a voice message.
-Defaults to 1.
-Make sure that this value is higher than `silence_sec` [in the configuration of WebRTCVAD](https://rhasspy.readthedocs.io/en/latest/command-listener/#webrtcvad) for the command listener of Rhasspy, otherwise the command listener will keep waiting for `timeout_sec` seconds before it hands the audio stream to the ASR component.
+Defaults to 2.
+Make sure that this value is higher than or equal to `min_sec` [in the configuration of WebRTCVAD](https://rhasspy.readthedocs.io/en/latest/command-listener/#webrtcvad) for the command listener of Rhasspy, otherwise the audio stream for the command listener could be aborted too soon.
 *   `status_messages`: This is a boolean: `true` or `false`.
 Specifies whether or not Hermes Audio Recorder sends messages on MQTT when it detects the start or end of a voice message.
 Defaults to `false`.
 This is useful for debugging, when you want to find the right values for `mode` and `silence`.

 ## Running Hermes Audio Server